mota494/42_Born2BeRoot/README.md

 `sudo adduser user_name`: creates a new user

 `sudo usermod -aG groupname username`: to add the user given to the group given

-`groups`: check to which groups the current user belongs to

 if the user doesn't appear in the group that you added him when you run `groups` just restart the machine
 ___